Intensive animal farming: Cattle

 Cattle are domesticated ungulates, a member of the family Bovidae, in the subfamily Bovinae, and descended from the aurochs (Bos primigenius).
 They are raised as livestock for their flesh (called beef and veal), dairy products (milk), leather and as draught animals.
 As of 2009–2010 it is estimated that there are 1.3–1.4 billion head of cattle in the world.

 Diagram of feedlot system.
 This can be contrasted with more traditional grazing systems.

-As of 2010, in the U.S. 766,350 producers participate in raising beef.
 The beef industry is segmented with the bulk of the producers participating in raising beef calves.
 Beef calves are generally raised in small herds, with over 90% of the herds having less than 100 head of cattle.
-Fewer producers participate in the finishing phase which often occurs in a feedlot, but nonetheless there are 82,170 feedlots in the United States.
+Fewer producers participate in the finishing phase which often occurs in a feedlot.
+As of 2022, in the US, there are 732,123 cattle farms, including 622,162 for beef and 11,186 specializing in feedlots.